ineat/docker-php-nginx-postgres-composer/README.md

 alias dce="docker-compose exec"
 ```

-It then becomes way faster to execute a composer command for instancez:
+It then becomes way faster to execute a composer command for instance:

 `dcr composer require --dev phpunit/phpunit`